Sam-Z12/StockAnalysisWGmm/README.md

 To optimize the model a BIC value was calculated for models using 1 to 20 labels and 4 was choosen as the best number of labels.
 The rsi and macd were also plotted with the label catergories highlighted in different colors.
 It was found that there is no clear boundaries to categories the data set from.
-The chart also show that there is a similar covarience betweem the macd and the rsi so 'tied' was used as the covarience type.
+The chart also show that there is a similar covarience between the macd and the rsi so 'tied' was used as the covarience type.
+Even though there are no clear boundries to caterorize the data the model was able to seperate the data to be used cateroized stock trend.

 The results of the two optimization tests are plotted below.
 ![num_groups_vs_bic](https://user-images.githubusercontent.com/82553480/143329705-68752574-dc43-47c0-b38a-2fecbce5658b.png)